tahnok/tahnok.github.io/_posts/2018-07-31-pics-from-space-n00bs-guide-to-receive-noaa-weather-satellites.md

  3. Launch SDRSharp and tune it to the right frequency for the satellite that will be overhead.
 Make sure the mode is set right (WFM with 50KHz bandwidth) and the output is set to the CABLE Input
  4. Launch WXtoImg and make sure the soundcard is set to CABLE Output
  5. Get WXtoImg to record by going to File -> Record ... -> Auto Record
  6. Watch for the APT signal in SDRSharp.
-You may have to zoom, but you should see a series of several spikes
+You will have to zoom in a bit, but you should see a series of several spikes
- 7. Point antenna!
+ 7. Point your antenna!
 Try turning, tilting, or pointing the antenna so that the signal appears stronger
- 8. wait...
+ 8. wait... wxtoimg has a progress bar in the bottom corner.
+Aim for 100%, but a partial pass can still be decoded
  9. Stop WXtoImg (File -> Stop) and check out your space picture!

+#TODO picture of SDRSharp receiving signal, wxtoimg working

 #TODO put a few pictures here of final output